-Although a quick fix diet is desired by many, Personalized Health Programs provide long term, healthier solutions that prove to be more sustainable.
+Although a quick fix diet is desired by many, Personalized Health Programs provide long-term, healthier solutions that prove to be more sustainable for disease prevention.

 In the 1960s, Stanford professor Walter Mischel conducted a series of studies investigating instant versus delayed gratification.
 Now known as the famous marshmallow study, the experiment involved children being left in a room by themselves with a choice to either enjoy one reward immediately – a marshmallow, or to wait until the researcher returned, in which case the child was given an extra reward – a second marshmallow.
 The choice was simple: one treat now or apply a little discipline and receive two treats later.

-In follow up studies up to 40 years later, Mischel found unexpected correlations.
-The children who delayed their gratification ended up having higher SAT scores, lower levels of substance abuse, lower likelihood of obesity, better responses to stress and better social skills.
+In follow-up studies up to 40 years later, Mischel found unexpected correlations.
+The children who delayed their gratification ended up having higher SAT scores, lower levels of substance abuse, lower likelihood of obesity, better responses to stress, and better social skills.
 Turns out that applying a little discipline and the avoidance of instant gratification has long-term benefits especially when considering disease prevention.

 The Gratification Of Fad Diets

 If you are a goal setter, recollect “SMART” goals.
-In this case ‘R’ for Realistic should equate to behavioral lifestyle changes that are sustainable and which eventually become the new norm and lead to disease prevention.
-This differs from drastic short term changes that are impossible to maintain.
+In this case, ‘R’ for Realistic should equate to behavioral lifestyle changes that are sustainable and which eventually become the new norm and lead to disease prevention.
+This differs from drastic short-term changes that are impossible to maintain.
 Here, desired weight loss is equal to sustainable weight loss.

-From a business perspective, instant gratification related to weight management in most corporate wellness programs, almost always fails.
-As ‘dieters’ remain persistent in their weight loss quest, what results is ultimately “the yo yo” phenomenon; repeated bouts of weight loss followed by weight gain.
-The financial impact of “yo yo” dieting is directly related to the negative health outcomes, medications and physician visits that arise from the increased likelihood of a number of conditions.
-High blood pressure and cholesterol, gall bladder disease, lower self-esteem and depression are just a few that all translate to higher health care costs.
+From a business perspective, instant gratification related to weight management in most corporate wellness programs almost always fails.
+As ‘dieters’ remain persistent in their weight loss quest, what results in ultimately “the yo-yo” phenomenon; repeated bouts of weight loss followed by weight gain.
+The financial impact of “yo-yo” dieting is directly related to the negative health outcomes, medications, and physician visits that arise from the increased likelihood of a number of conditions.
+High blood pressure and cholesterol, gall bladder disease, lower self-esteem, and depression are just a few that all translate to higher health care costs.